usds/ditap-curriculum-update/3_Curriculum/3C_Ditap-Adaptation-Curriculum/3C.1_Ditap-Product-Thinking-Curriculum/Module 3/Class Activity: Designing an Agile Evaluation Strategy.md

-# Class Exercise: Designing an Agile Evaluation Strategy
+# Class Activity: Designing an Agile Evaluation Strategy

 Now it’s your turn to design an agile evaluation strategy.
 Using your ESA scenario, draft a phased evaluation approach that reflects your team’s readiness and supports the goals of modern digital delivery.
 Focus on selecting a vendor who can collaborate, iterate, and solve real user problems—just like in the VA.gov case study.